nezhahq/nezhahq.github.io/docs/en_US/guide/services.md

 ## How to Use

-To add a new monitor, go to the "Services" page in the Admin Panel and click "Add Monitor."
+To add a new monitor, go to the "Services" page in the Admin dashboard and click "Add Monitor."

 When adding a new service monitor, you need to set the following parameters: